Storm heads for China after shutting down south Taiwan

 In the worst affected area, the southernmost county of Pingtung, TV stations showed pictures of emergency teams carrying residents from homes waist-deep in water.

-One TV station also reported a passing motorcyclist died after strong winds blew out a glass office window in the northern city of Taoyuan.
+One TV station also reported minor injuries to a passing motorcyclist after strong winds blew out a glass office window in the northern city of Taoyuan.

 In August 2009, typhoon Morakot cut a wide swathe of destruction across southern Taiwan, leaving 700 people dead or missing, including more than 400 in a village that was buried in a landslide.